Mick Blue: Mainstream media appearances

+In 2024, Blue appeared in two episodes of the soap opera, General Hospital, playing a casino dealer.
+He was the first native Austrian actor to land a recurring role on the show.

 Personal life

 Blue married American pornographic actress Anikka Albrite in 2014.

 In 2015, Blue and Albrite won AVN Awards for Male and Female Performer of the Year, making them the first married couple in AVN Awards history to ever win both awards simultaneously.

-On September 12, 2022, Blue revealed on his Official Instagram Page that he is a practitioner of Brazilian jiu-jitsu having trained under Fábio Leopoldo.
-On December 16, 2022, he was awarded the rank of black belt.